-Based on a review of data, Voices MP has designed the LCAP to implement strategies that effectively address learning gaps where needed while promoting rigorous grade level instruction.
-Voices MP has planned for extensive professional development in English language acquisition strategies and data analysis for both teachers and school leaders.
-We provide additional training for Associate Teachers to ensure they can administer the ELPAC assessments in order to provide high quality data for making instructional decisions.
-Voices MP has selected a variety of curricular and instructional resources, supported by appropriate technology, that allow students to learn and practice both at grade level and with personalized content to fill gaps and advance skills.
-This is coupled with a comprehensive assessment system that monitors student progress towards meeting grade level standards and informs our comprehensive system of academic support.
-The academic support begins with small class sizes supplemented with Associate Teachers further reducing the student to teacher ratios in Voices MP's primary grade classrooms and allowing for more individualized attention and instruction for students.
-Voices MP has invested in recruiting and retaining our high-quality teachers this year to ensure students' needs continue to be met with the best personnel available.
-All teachers receive coaching support to ensure they can use the most effective teaching strategies for the highest need students, whether those are students significantly behind, those with special needs, English learners, foster youth or socio-economically disadvantaged students.
+Based on a review of data, we have designed the 2023 LCAP to implement strategies that effectively address learning gaps where needed while promoting rigorous grade level instruction.
+We have planned for extensive professional development in English language acquisition strategies and data analysis for both teachers and school leaders.
+The additional staff training for the Associate Teachers on ELPAC administration and the purchase of benchmark assessments ensures the school has high quality data for use in making instructional decisions.
+The academic support exists with small class sizes supplemented with Associate Teachers further reducing the student to teacher ratios in our primary grade classrooms and allowing for more individualized attention and instruction for students.
+All of our teachers receive coaching support to ensure they can use the most effective teaching strategies for our highest need students, including foster youth, English Learners and students of low SES.
+We have invested in recruiting and retaining our high-quality teachers this year to ensure our students' needs continue to be met with the best personnel available.
+Voices ensures teachers have access to formative assessment programs to provide in the moment data on student understanding and adaptive intervention programs to provide personalized instruction.